jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Connecting to TACC.rst

 Connecting to TACC
 ==================

-In this section will walk through the layout of TACC's computing resources and demonstrate how to connect to TACC systems using the ssh command in an interactive temrinal session as well as connect via a jupyter notebook.
+In this section will walk through the layout of TACC's computing resources and demonstrate how to connect to TACC systems using the ssh command in an interactive terminal session as well as connect via a jupyter notebook.

 Prerequisites
 -------------